ferrillt/data-science-portfolio/README.md

 ## Portfolio Status

-This portfolio currently includes three completed projects.
+This portfolio currently includes four completed projects.
 Additional projects from prior coursework and current development efforts will be added as they are reviewed, reorganized, and documented.

 ## Featured Projects